 Free (liberalized) market

 Customers in the free segment can choose their electricity supplier regardless of their geographical location.
 They continue to pay fees to the transmission or distribution system operator for transmission and access.
 On the free market EWRC does not determine the price of electricity.
 EWRC has only regulatory functions to control and monitor the market.
 Also EWRC adopts the Electricity trading rules, which are the regulatory framework for electricity trading in the country.
 The commission defines the amount of the network and other fees.
 The electricity for the free market is bought by the traders and consumers on freely negotiated prices from the electricity generators or from Independent Bulgarian energy exchange (IBEX).
 In the beginning of 2018 with the amendments of the Energy Act the conventional electricity generators with installed capacity equal or greater than 4 MW were obliged to sell their electricity only through the platforms of IBEX.
 Then (with the amendments from 08.05.2018) a mandatory sell through IBEX was imposed to the Combined heat and power plans and renewable energy generators with installed capacity equal or greater than 4 MW.
 With the latest amendments to the Energy Act in force from May 2019, all RES and Co-generation power plants with installed capacity of 1 MW or more have the obligation to sell their electricity only via the power exchange.
-These changes significantly changed the previous market model (Figure 1) and increased the influence of IBEX on the market.
-The power exchange became a mandatory channel for electricity trading in the country.
+These changes, alongside the obligation of the business consumers to enter the free market, significantly altered the market model (Figure 1).

 In compliance with the liberalization process, the internal electricity market in Bulgaria has been established as a market for bilateral contracts and balancing market.
 Customers sign contracts with traders for electricity supply and traders purchase the required electricity from the generators to satisfy the needs of their customers.
 On daily basis generators, traders and coordinators of balancing groups notify Electricity system operator (ESO) of their hourly schedules for generation and consumption for the next day.
 When there is a mismatch between the declared volumes and the actual consumption or generation, the balancing market steps in.
 ESO as an operator of the balancing market compensates the difference between the declared and the consumed/generated electricity.
 The resulting costs are charged to the market participants in the form of prices for balancing energy.